awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-windows-volumes.md

 ### Mapping NVMe EBS volumes<a name="ebs-nvme-volume-map"></a>

 With instances built on the [Nitro System](instance-types.md#ec2-nitro-instances), EBS volumes are exposed as NVMe devices\.
 You can use the [Get\-Disk](https://docs.microsoft.com/en-us/powershell/module/storage/get-disk) command to map Windows disk numbers to EBS volume IDs\.
-For more information, see [Identifying the EBS device](nvme-ebs-volumes.md#identify-nvme-ebs-device)\.
+For more information, see [Identify the EBS device](nvme-ebs-volumes.md#identify-nvme-ebs-device)\.

 ```
 PS C:\> Get-Disk